 In this paper, I develop a metasemantics for relaxed moral realism.
 More precisely, I argue that relaxed realists should be inferentialists about meaning and explain that the role of evaluative moral vocabulary is to organise and structure language exit transitions, much as the role of theoretical vocabulary is to organise and structure language entry transitions.

-In this paper, I consider the relationship between Matthew Kramer’s moral realism as a moral doctrine and expressivism, understood as a distinctly non-representationalist metasemantics of moral vocabulary.
+In this paper, I consider the relationship between Matthew Kramer’s moral realism as a moral doctrine and expressivism, understood as a distinctly non-representationalist metasemantic theory of moral vocabulary.
 More precisely, I argue that Kramer is right in stating that moral realism as a moral doctrine does not stand in conflict with expressivism.
-But I will also go further, submitting that advocates of moral realism as a moral doctrine must be expressivists in some shape or form.
-Accordingly, if you do not want to be an expressivist, you cannot defend moral realism as a moral doctrine.
+But I will also go further, by submitting that advocates of moral realism as a moral doctrine must adopt theories such as expressivism in some shape or form.
+Accordingly, if you do not want to accept positions such as expressivism, you cannot defend moral realism as a moral doctrine.
 Similarly, if you want moral realism to compete with expressivism, you cannot accept Kramer’s take on moral realism either.
-Hence, moral realism as a moral doctrine stands and falls with expressivism, or so I shall argue.
+Hence, moral realism as a moral doctrine stands and falls with theories such as expressivism, or so I shall argue.

 The moral error theory generally does not receive good press in metaethics.
 This paper adds to the bad news.
 In contrast to other critics, though, I do not attack error theorists’ characteristic thesis that no moral assertion is ever true.
 Instead, I develop a new counter-argument which questions error theorists’ ability to defend their claim that moral utterances are (typically) meaningful assertions.
 More precisely: Moral error theorists lack a convincing account of the meaning of deontic moral assertions, or so I will argue.